tdwg/website/conferences/2025/biss-editing-tldr/index.md

    1. Revise
    2. Approve
    3. Rarely used: Move, Reject, Remove
    4. Not used: Accept with revisions
+5. **It is very important to both use flags in ARPHA and to record their status in the ATS with your initials**
-5. **DO NOT** use the Send feedback button for any reason
+6. **DO NOT** use the Send feedback button for any reason
-6. Enter status and action flags in Abstract Tracking by Sessions worksheet (link sent separately)
+7. Enter status and action flags in Abstract Tracking by Sessions worksheet (link sent separately)

 ## Additional help